 “Oh!… Oh!
 It’s strange.
 Ever since we came to Thoros Beta.
 I’ve been homesick.
 Well, not so much for a place……. but a time!”
 Peri

-Colin Baker always managed to bring a much underrated villanous edge to his Doctor.
-In Mindwarp he betrays both Peri and Yrcanos – to the Mentors, to gain favour.
+Colin Baker always managed to bring a much underrated villanous edge, to the Sixth Doctor.
+In Mindwarp, he betrays both Peri and Yrcanos – to the Mentors, to gain favour.

-Its all a ploy by him to learn what the Mentors are up to.
-But the viewer is left wondering, whether Baker’s Doctor has finally crossed over to the darkside.
+It’s all a ploy by the Doctor, to learn what the Mentors are up to.
+But the viewer is left wondering, whether Baker’s Doctor – has finally crossed over to the darkside.

-Where Mindwarp sets itself apart from the other Trial Of A Timelord episodes, is that – it sets up the events directly prior to the Doctors recall – by the Timelords and eventual trial.
+Where Mindwarp sets itself apart, from the other Trial Of A Timelord stories, is that – it sets up the events directly prior, to the Doctors recall; by the Time Lords – and eventual trial.

-It also ends on an unexpected and profoundly shocking note.
-The Doctor – on his way to save Peri from the surgery room.
-Seemingly falls into a trance and is drawn into the Tardis (which suddenly materialises alongside him) to be spirited to his Timelord trial.
+It also ends, on an unexpected and profoundly shocking note.
+The Doctor – on his way to save Peri, from the surgery room.
+Seemingly falls into a trance and is drawn into the Tardis (which suddenly materialises alongside) – to be spirited to the Time Lord trial.

-As a result, no one rescues Peri and she has Kiv’s brain successfully transplanted into her.
-King Yrcanos then finds her and dismayed at what has happened to her, kills her – and Sil.
+As a result, no one rescues Peri and she has Kiv’s brain successfully transplanted, into her.
+King Yrcanos then finds her (and dismayed at what has happened); kills her – and Sil.

-Who has never been so cocksure of itself, in so coldly dispatching a likable companion in this manner.
+Doctor Who has never been so cocksure of itself, in so coldly dispatching – a likable and well-regarded companion, in this manner.
 But it works really well and if the rest of Colin Baker’s era and indeed McCoy’s, had taken such measured risks, with the stories.
 We might not have seen the show come to an abrupt end – only 3 years later in 1989.

 An easy contender for best episode of Baker’s run alongside Ultimate Foe.